cvonk/CALalarm/FULL_INSTALL.md

 As usual, the `bootloader` image does some minimum initializations.
 If it finds a valid `ota` image, it passes control over to that image.
 If not, it starts the `factory` image.

   - The `factory` image takes care of provisioning Wi-Fi and MQTT credentials with the help of a phone app.
 These credentials are stored in the `nvs` partition.
 It then downloads the `ota` image, and restarts the device.
-  - We refer to the `ota` image as the `clock`, as it provides the core of the functionality of the CALclock device.
+  - We refer to the `ota` image as the `clock`, as it provides the core of the functionality of the CALalarm device.

 #### The `clock` image